Everyone I have made this for always loves this! An easy and simple Chicken Paella that’s a delight to the eye and a joy to the palate.

 Heat the olive oil in a Dutch oven or large skillet and then fry the chicken until golden brown on both sides.
 Transfer the chicken pieces to a baking tray (9 x13 baking dish) and into the oven for about 20 minutes.

 While the chicken is cooking in the oven, prepare the accompanying vegetables.

 Using the same pan where the chicken was cooked, sauté the onion and garlic and cook until the onions are soft, about 3-4 minutes.
 Add the paprika and turmeric.
 Stir-fry just until aromatic, less than a minute.

 Add the uncooked rice and chicken stock and mix.
 Bring to a boil.
 When it begins to boil, turn off the heat.
 We will continue cooking it in the oven.

-Get the chicken from the oven and place it in the pan with the rice and cook in the oven for about 15 mins.
+Remove the baking pan from oven.
+Distribute the rice mixture in the pan where the chicken is cooking.
+If it’s easier, simply remove the chicken pieces first then spoon the rice spreading it all over the pan then return the chicken pieces.
+Continue to cook in the oven for about 15 mins.
 The rice should be almost dry at this point.

-Put the chicken back on top of the rice.
-Place the lid on the pan and then bring it back to the oven and bake for a further 10-15 minutes or until the chicken is tender and the rice has fully absorbed the stock.
+Return to the oven and bake for a further 10-15 minutes or just until the chicken is tender and the rice has fully absorbed the stock.

 Note: You may add the chorizo with the other ingredients (bell peppers, tomato, etc.) and let it cook in the oven.
 However, it may become slightly chewy though it does add more flavor to the rice done that way – it’s up to you.